mbartcus/cv/_pages/cv.md

 - ***Time management***: I like to manage my time and use it as optimally as possible.
 A google calendar is a great tool to organize and manage your time.

 - ***Motivation to learn***: I consider myself very motivated to learn and to gather new skills each day.
 This skill helped me a lot in passing throw my Ph.D. and then working on different machine-learning projects as a PostDoc.
+I  stay up to date with state of the art of machine learning technology.

 - ***Analytical mind***: I developed this skill as a Ph.D. in Computer Science during all of my previous experiences.